Genetics Basics: Understanding DNA

 What is DNA?

-DNA is primarily located within the nucleus of each cell, where it is contained in structures known as chromosomes.
-The nucleus is a large area in the center of the cell, responsible for controlling the cell’s activities.
-Chromosomes are threadlike structures within the nucleus, containing DNA bound tightly with stabilizing proteins that help the DNA maintain its structure.
-Additionally, a small amount of DNA is located in another area of the cell called the mitochondria, which is responsible for the cell’s energy production.
+DNA is primarily located in the nucleus of each cell, where it is contained in structures known as chromosomes.
+The nucleus is a large area in the center of the cell and it controls the cell’s activities.
+Chromosomes are thread-like structures inside the nucleus, and they contain DNA bound tightly with proteins that help the DNA keep its structure.
+In addition, a small amount of DNA is in the mitochondria, which is a part of the cell responsible for the cell’s energy production.

 What are the components of DNA?

-DNA is made up of four bases: adenine (A), guanine (G), cytosine (C) and thymine (T).
-These bases are the basic units of DNA, and allow the DNA to control the cell’s activities.
+DNA is composed of four chemical compounds called bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
+These bases are the basic units of DNA.
+The order in which the bases are arranged creates an instruction code for the cells to follow, just like the order of letters form words.

-Each DNA base has a base with which it typically pairs; A and T always pair together, while C and G always pair together.
+Each DNA base typically pairs with another base: A and T always pair together, while C and G always pair together.
 These base pairs come together like the rungs of a twisted ladder.
-The outside of the ladder is made up of sugar and phosphate molecules, with base pairs bridging the gap between these two strands of external support.
+The outside of the ladder is composed of sugar and phosphate molecules, which provide external support, while base pairs bridge the gap between these two external strands.
 This shape is called a double helix.

 How does DNA control an animal’s appearance and health?